forestgrape/coronavirus/index.md

 <p id="public-advice">-----</p>

 ## Public Advice, Suggestions and Thoughts
 Do NOT take Covid-19 lightly: it can be serious in the short-term and whether long-term effects can be caused is unknown - tough such effects are not more likely than for other (corona)viruses causing common colds.
-But no reason to panic, unlike viruses we've got a mind, better communication and a superb body police called immune system and viruses may even support us to evolve.
-Time to act mindfully and work together.
+But no reason to be afraid, unlike viruses we've got a mind, better communication and a superb body police called immune system.
+The immune system is crucial since completely avoiding viruses is _not_ possible.
+Viruses can be harmful but mostly the immune system handles them and they even can support us evolving.

+Time to act mindfully and work together in an open and honest way.

 - The coronavirus transmission is best thought smoke-like.
 How smoke behaves we know, since we can smell it, unlike the viruses.
 Just smelling smoke is the theoretical possibility of infection.
 Being that exposed to smoke that the cloth start smelling , likely corresponds to a probability of a few percentages to get infected.
 Keeping the smoke model in mind makes it easier to detect and avoid risky situations: A neighbours candle won't harm through doors, but in a place with an indoor barbecue, smoke travels to the next floor.
 For Covid-19 this means: A single neighbour being infected is no risk, but in place with possibly many infected people e.g. a hospital treating Covid-19 patients, wearing a mask in _all_ rooms is important.